Apr 19, 2024 1:55:14 PM

 There are many benefits to producing nanoemulsions with small average size and narrow particle size distributions.

+Instability and phase separation of emulsions and suspensions are common challenges.
 Research and production teams find it problematic creating nanoemulsions that are stable.
 This is because most technologies cannot produce the particle size distribution necessary to reach the product goals.

-To overcome these issues Microfluidizer® Processors use a unique fixed-geometry Interaction ChamberTM to reduce particle sizes uniformly and to a level unmatched by other methods.
+To overcome these issues, Microfluidizer® Processors use a unique fixed-geometry Interaction ChamberTM to reduce particle sizes uniformly and to a level unmatched by other methods.

 This enables customers to not only optimize formulations and achieve stability, but to also enjoy the cost efficiencies offered by products with a prolonged shelf life.